22Neves/devsite-docs/guides/subscription-plans/manage-subscription-plan.en.md

 >
 > Once you cancel a subscriber, you will not be able to reactivate that customer.

+## Manage a subscription plan

+You can access your subscription plans and view them, modify them, or cancel them.
+To manage your subscription plans, follow these steps:
+1. Go to [Subscription Plans](https://www.mercadopago[FAKER][URL][DOMAIN]/subscription-plans#from-section=menu), which is located in your Mercado Pago dashboard, in the left side menu.
+2. Click on the **Plans** tab at the top of the panel.
+3. Click on the three dots located on the right side of the subscription plan you wish to manage.
+A menu will be displayed.
+4. Click on **View Details** to learn about the features of your subscription plan.
+If you wish to modify it, click on **Modify**.
+If you wish to delete it, click on **Cancel**.

 ## Cancel a subscription plan

 To cancel a subscription plan, follow these steps: